 What If My Doctor Doesn’t Agree With HAES?

 You have a voice and your voice is meant to be heard!
-Here's a few tips:
+Here are a few tips:

 - Ask your doctor if they have a HAES perspective